JeremyVun/PRD_Builder/create_prd.md

 Once you have a clear understanding of their product vision,
    - What are the edge cases or failure modes we must handle? (help the user by thinking of edge cases or failure modes)
    - Are there competitors (help the user provide a competitive analysis by searching for competitors)
-   - Help the user create a financial model to bring structure to their idea.
-Draw on your own training data, or perform web searches when unsure.
-Help the user if they seem unsure.
+   - Does the product have a sustainable financial model?
+(Help the user create a financial model.
+Use your own training data, or perform web searches when unsure).
       - What kind of typical monthly costs might they need to pay for cloud infrastructure to support their product?
       - In what ways will the product generate sustainable revenue?
-      - Does the product scale financially?
-Is the idea feasible?
-If not, are there insights into how it might be made feasible that the user hasn't thought of?
+      - Any insights into how the app might be made feasible that the user hasn't thought of?

 3. **Listen and reflect.** After the user responds, briefly paraphrase the key insight back to them and confirm your understanding before writing anything.